-The acquisition and development of advanced tap dance technique through drills and exercises and the appreciation of the rich history of tap dance in America through lecture, video, demonstrations, and readings.
+In this course, students will acquire and develop advanced tap dance technique through drills and exercises, and will develop an appreciation of the rich history of tap dance in America through lectures, videos, demonstrations and readings.

 DAN-230.
 JAZZ DANCE I